CuriousRajvi/Projects/README.md

 # Projects:
 ## Project-1
-This file consists the solution for dynamic memory allocation algorithms
+This project was aim to create console based solution for dynamic memory allocation algorithms in the operating systems which are as follows:
 1. First Fit
 2. Next Fit
 3. Best Fit
 4. Worst Fit

-## Project -2
+## Project-2

-KMP Algorithm
-It is string manipulation algorithm which I have implemented in android using kotlin as programming language.
+This project was aim to create console based solution to check the ambiguity in the context free grammar where the grammar consists parts of speech tagged sentences formulation rules by this an application of theory of computation was demonstrated.